Joseph Patrick Lynch

 Joseph Patrick Lynch (November 16, 1872 – August 19, 1954) was an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Dallas from 1911 until his death in 1954.
+He served as bishop of the Diocese of Dallas in Texas from 1911 until his death in 1954.

 Biography

 Early life

 Joseph Lynch was born on November 16, 1872, in St. Joseph, Michigan, to John Valentine Lynch and Veronica Jane (née Botham) Lynch.
-John Lynch came to the United States from Newcastle, Moynalty, County Meath, Ireland, in 1866.
-Veronica Lynch was born in Montreal, Quebec, Canada, and immigrated to the United States in 1856.
+John Lynch immigrated the United States from Newcastle, Moynalty, County Meath, in Ireland, in 1866.
+Veronica Lynch was born in Montreal, Quebec, and immigrated to the United States in 1856.

 In 1887, Joseph Lynch entered St. Francis Seminary in Milwaukee, Wisconsin.
-After graduating from St. Charles College in Ellicott City, Maryland, in 1891, Lynch studied theology at St. Mary's Seminary in Baltimore.
+After graduating from St. Charles College in Ellicott City, Maryland, in 1891, Lynch studied theology at St. Mary's Seminary in Baltimore, Maryland.
 Lynch then changed his study to law and then practiced for several years near Chicago, Illinois.